VasilisTako/Advent-Of-Code-2023/README.md

 **Key Concepts:** Regular Expressions, File I/O

 #### Approach
-For the second part, I switched to Python due to its native support for overlapping matches in regular expressions, a feature I needed for this specific challenge and was being a bit challenging to be solved in js but regex still remains the same of the ts implementation and the business logic too.
+For the second part, I switched to Python due to its native support for overlapping matches in regular expressions, a feature I needed for this specific challenge and was being a bit challenging to be solved in js but the regex still remains the same of the ts implementation and the business logic too.
 So I constructed a regex that combined both digit characters (`\d`) and word representations of numbers (like "one", "two", etc.).
 This allowed me to process the input effectively, capturing the required elements from each line the get the final result.

 ---